Specific Learning Disability

 Researchers think that learning disabilities are caused by differences in how a person’s brain works and how it processes information.
 Children with learning disabilities are not “dumb” or “lazy.”
 In fact, they usually have average or above average intelligence.
 Their brains just process information differently.

-Center for Instructional Supports and Accessible Materials (CISAM) assists local education agencies in providing accessible instructional materials (AIM) for students with print disabilities, including students who are blind and visually impaired.
+Assistive Technology & Accessible Educational Materials Center (AT & AEM) assists local education agencies in providing accessible instructional materials (AIM) for students with print disabilities, including students who are blind and visually impaired.